The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 3. Is Acrylic Yarn A Good Choice For Summer Clothes?

 I have to say acrylic would not be my first choice when it comes to summer garments.
-Acrylic yarns are man made fibres.
+Acrylic yarns are man-made fibers.

-That means they are not made from natural materials find in nature.
-Acrylic fibres are manufactured from petroleum products by melting and extruding the materials into long, thin fibres.
+That means they are not made from natural materials found in nature.
+Acrylic fibers are manufactured from petroleum products by melting and extruding the materials into long, thin fibers.

-Although not environmentally friendly, for people starting out in crafts with tight budget, they are a the first choice to practise with.
+Although not environmentally friendly, for people starting out in crafts with a tight budget, they are a first choice to practice with.

-It is very durable, easy to care for in the washing machine and a great choice for people with allergies to animal fibres.
+It is very durable, easy to care for in the washing machine, and a great choice for people with allergies to animal fibers.

-However, when it comes to summer clothes, you could use a budget friendly acrylic blend yarn.
-This is acrylic yarn that has been blended with natural fibres like cotton.
+However, when it comes to summer clothes, you could use a budget-friendly acrylic blend yarn.
+This is an acrylic yarn that has been blended with natural plant-based yarns like cotton.

 4. Opt For Open Lacy Stitch Patterns For Your Summer Clothes

-Whatever fibre, weight or blend of yarn you choose, this tip is crochet gold!
+Whatever fiber, weight, or blend of yarn you choose, this tip is crochet gold!

 For summer clothes, we are looking for something light, airy and breathable.
-Drape and bounce is always good too.
+Drape and bounce are always good too.

 Crochet Gauge Basics 101 Course